escherlies/elm-ui-window/README.md

 windows : List (Window.Window msg)
 windows =
-    [ -- A window is just a plane in xy space and some render fn to render the content inside that plane.
+    [ -- A window is just a rect in xy space and some render fn to render the content inside that rect.
 That's it!
-      { plane =
+      { rect =
-            -- A plane is a rectangle with a position and size { position = vec2 0 0
+            -- A rect is a rectangle with a position and size { position = vec2 0 0
             , size = vec2 100 100
             }